-The agricultural robots which Halvard works on help to do farming work to grow our food.
-They are complex mechanical structures who can do a variety of agricultural tasks such as ploughing and weeding, to picking strawberries and testing the soil.
-They are also designed to work on lots of different terrain and can be quickly customised to work in various environments such as greenhouses, tunnels, open fields or orchards!
+The robots that Halvard works on help with farming to grow food.
+They can do lots of tasks, from ploughing and weeding, to picking strawberries and testing the soil.
+The robots can work on lots of different types of land and can be quickly adapted to work in different settings such as greenhouses, tunnels, open fields or orchards.
+Halvard's work is different every day.

-How does Halvard help to make them?

-As a robotics engineer, Halvard's work is different every day.
 He helps to design sensors and gadgets and gets to help build the robots in the workshop as well as test them out in the field.
-One day he will be in the lab and the next out at a school talking to children about robots!